On Certain 5-manifolds with Fundamental Group of Order 2: Introduction

 \item if $KS(X)=1$, then $M$ is non-smoothable and $M$ is homeomorphic to \end{enumerate} Where $k=\rk H_2(X)/2-1$. \end{Thm} In the statement, $*(S^2 \times \mathbb R \mathrm P^3)$ denotes a non-smoothable manifold homotopy equivalent to $S^2 \times \mathbb R \mathrm P^3$.
 The corresponding results for the other $w_2$-types are given in Theorem \ref{thm:typethree} and Theorem \ref{thm:typeone}.

 Classification results can also be useful in studying the existence problem for geometric structures on \abelian $5$-manifolds.
-For example, a closed, orientable $5$-manifold with $\pi_1=\z/2$, such that $w_2$ vanishes on homology, admits a contact structure by the work of Geiges and Thomas \cite{Thomas-Geiges}.
+For example, a closed, orientable $5$-manifold with $\pi_1=\z/2$, such that $w_2$ vanishes on homology, admits a contact structure by the work of Geiges and Thomas \cite{geiges-thomas1}.
 They showed that all such manifolds can be obtained by surgery on $2$-dimensional links from exactly one of ten model manifolds.

-The topology of such manifolds of \abelian are described explicitly for the first time by our results, and we note that all the manifolds in the list in Theorem \ref{thm:four} satisfy the necessary condition $W_3=0$ for the existence of contact structures.
-It may be possible to obtain similar information for \abelian $5$-manifolds which admit Sasakian or Einstein metrics by using the work of Boyer and Galicki \cite{Boyer-Galicki}.
+The topology of such manifolds of \abelian are described explicitly for the first time by our results, and we note that all the manifolds listed in Theorem \ref{thm:four} satisfy the necessary condition $W_3=0$ for the existence of contact structures.
+Our results have already been used by Geiges and Stipsicz \cite{geiges-stipsicz1} to prove new existence theorems for contact structures on $5$-manifolds.
+It may be possible to obtain similar information for \abelian $5$-manifolds which admit Sasakian or Einstein metrics by using the work of Boyer and Galicki \cite{ boyer-galicki1}.

-The surgery exact sequence of Wall \cite{Wall} provides a way to classify manifolds within a given (simple) homotopy type.
+The surgery exact sequence of Wall \cite{wall-book} provides a way to classify manifolds within a given (simple) homotopy type.
 However, in the application to concrete problems, one often faces homotopy theoretical difficulties.
-In our situation, the setting of the problems is appropriate for the application of the modified surgery methods developed by Kreck \cite{Kreck}.
-The proofs in Section \ref{sec:five} and Section \ref{sec:six} are based on this theory.
+In our situation, the setting of the problems is appropriate for the application of the modified surgery methods developed by Kreck \cite{kreck3}.
+The proofs in Section \ref{sec:four} and Section \ref{sec:five} are based on this theory.

 In dimension $5$, the smooth category and the PL category are equivalent.
 By convention, $M$ stands for either a smooth or a topological manifold when not specified.